 I’m healthy and I don’t have any dependents.
 Even though I graduated with small student debt, I never had to worry about not having a place to stay or food to eat.
 I also didn’t have to provide for my family.

-I live in a country that has a good social and economic situation, and a free speech.
+I live in a country that has a good social and economic situation, and free speech.
 There is no war or conflict.

 I am young and white, which, unfortunately, still seems to be favoured in some places (white privilege).
 Things can get much worse for travellers of colour.